Subcompact crossover SUV: History

 Despite its exterior styling criticism, the Nissan Juke was argued to have started the wave of subcompact crossovers.

-The first-generation Honda HR-V was released in 1998 mainly for the Japanese and European markets, and has been considered as one of the first subcompact crossover.
-Its exterior length stood between 4000–4110 mm, sold with either 3-doors and 5-doors, and was offered with an all-wheel-drive option.
-However, the release of the Nissan Juke in 2010 which was oriented towards Europe and North America was argued to have helped define and start the development of the almost non-existent segment at the time.
+The first-generation Honda HR-V, released in 1998 mainly for the Japanese and European markets, is considered to be one of the first subcompact crossovers.
+Its exterior length was between 4–4.11 m, sold with either 3-doors and 5-doors, and was offered with an all-wheel-drive option.
+However, the release of the Nissan Juke in 2010, oriented towards Europe and North America, was argued to have helped define and start the development of the almost non-existent segment at the time.

-As the result of the increasing popularity of the segment, from mid-2010s, manufacturers began to phase out subcompact hatchbacks and sedans in favor of this segment in several markets since it offers higher profit margins, particularly in North America.
+From the mid-2010s onwards, manufacturers began to phase out subcompact hatchbacks and sedans in favor of subcompact crossovers in several markets due to higher profit margins as the result of the increasing popularity of the segment, particularly in North America.

 Due to its expanding market share, it is common in this segment for one brand to offer more than one model at different price points and segmentation.
 For example, as of 2022, Volkswagen offered three models in the segment in Europe, which are T-Roc, T-Cross, and Taigo.